kalperin/alljoyn_objc/README-INSTALLING.txt

 Installation

 1. Unzip the AllJoyn SDK package to a folder on your development system.

 2. Copy the OpenSSL source into a separate folder on your development system, not under the AllJoyn SDK.

 3. Navigate to the OpenSSL source top folder in Finder, and copy the openssl.xcodeproj folder you downloaded from GitHub into this folder.

+4. Open the openssl.xcodeproj in Xcode.

-4. Build the libssl and libcrypto libraries one at a time for each combination of configuration (debug|release) and platform (iphoneos|iphonesimulator) that you need for your iOS project.
+5. In Xcode, build the crypto target (libssl.a and libcrypto.a) for each combination of configuration (debug|release) and platform (iphoneos|iphonesimulator) that you need for your iOS project by selecting Product->Build For->(your desired configuration).

+6. Create a new folder called "build" under the top-level OpenSSL folder created in step 1.

+7. Locate your OpenSSL build products folders (i.e.: Debug-iphoneos) in the /Users/<your username>/Libarary/Developer/Xcode/DerivedData/XXXXXXXXXXXXX-openssl/Build/Products
+   folder, and copy all the build products folders to the build folder created in step 6.

+8. You should now have a folder structure similar to this:

+	openssl-1.0.1c

+		build
+			Debug-iphoneos

+			Debug-iphonesimulator

+			É

-5. Define an environment variable OPENSSL_ROOT=<path to the OpenSSL source top folder>
+7. Define an environment variable OPENSSL_ROOT=<path to the OpenSSL source top folder>
    This environment variable needs to be present whenever you build projects using the AllJoyn SDK.
+To set the environment variable open a Terminal window and type the following:

+	launchctl setenv OPENSSL_ROOT <path to top level folder containing openssl>

 Tour